CruxConnect/crux-docs/_product_supplier/catalog_remove_skus.md

 ---
-Add already existing SKUs to a Catalog for Retailers to access.
-By providing your catalog_uuid in the URL and array of sku_uuids, you can successfully add them to items previously included in the indicated Catalog.
+Remove SKUs from a Catalog for Retailers to access.
+This allows you to remove SKUs from a Catalog.
+By providing your catalog_uuid and a list of sku_uuids, you can successfully remove them from the indicated Catalog.Your username and password are optional as you can send your authorization token to receive this information.

 ### URL Parameters

-catalog_uuid
+catalog-uuid
-: (string) Universal Unique Identifier for the catalog to which the sku will be added
+: (string) Unique Universal Identifier for the Catalog

 ### Request Parameters:

 sku_uuids
-: (array) The SKU UUIDs parameter holds an array of sku_uuids
+: (array) Array of SKU uuid(s) for all of the SKUs you wish to remove from your Catalog

 ### Expected Response Codes